tjanszen/project-potato/docs/agent_memory/decisions.adrs.md

 - Increases clarity and trust in agent execution
 - Cross-reference: bugs_journal.md [2025-09-06] V2 Endpoints & Storage Missing documents the incident that led to this ADR.
 **Status:** Accepted (2025-09-06)

+## ADR-2025-09-07 Authenticated Endpoint Validation
+**Context:** During Phase 6X, V2 endpoints returned 401 Unauthorized on validation attempts because requests were unauthenticated.
+This was initially mistaken for server instability.
+**Decision:** All implementation plans must explicitly account for authentication when validating protected endpoints.
+Exit Criteria for any authenticated endpoint must include validation using a valid session.
+**Consequences:**
+- Prevents misinterpreting 401s as crashes
+- Ensures functional validation reflects real user flows
+- Adds requirement to create/login a test user in validation steps
+**Status:** Accepted (2025-09-07)